jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-install-windows-98-from-usb-stick-flash-drive-with-easy2boot-hp-compaq-t5710.md

 ### Step 3 - Copy Windows install files

-We'll plan to install Windows 98 from hard drive instead of CD.
+We'll plan to install Windows 98 from hard drive.
 This will make the install much faster and it's also super useful to have the install files on our hard drive so we don't have to keep mounting the Windows 98 CD in future.

 First, download the <a href="https://winworldpc.com/product/windows-98/98-second-edition" target="_blank">Windows 98 SE ISO</a>.
 Double-click to mount it as a new drive.